collinapjoseph/sinky-ball/README.md

-# Reverse Flappy Bird
+# Sinky Ball
+A reverse Flappy Bird.
-Based on tutorial by Game Makers Toolkit.
+Based on Flappy Bird tutorial by Game Makers Toolkit.